learn-co-curriculum/git-github-merging-branches/README.md

 Make sure you have successfully merged the `add-links` branch before moving on.
 We will continue working with this project in the next lesson.

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this material by answering the following questions in your own words:

+- What is the difference between a standard merge and a fast forward merge?
+- What do we mean when we say that rebasing rewrites the history of a repo?

 ## Conclusion